NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Crown of the Kobold King/King Merlokrep.md

   - name: "Items"
     desc: "[[Equipment/Man-Feller|Man-Feller]], [[Equipment/Crown of the Kobold King|Crown of the Kobold King]], Gold Horn Bangles, 2x Gold Lip Ring, Red and Gold Satin Cloak"
   - name: "Imperious Retreat"
-    desc: "`pf2:2` (manipulate,move) **Requirements** King Merlokrep is adjacent to at least one enemy\n**Effect** King Merlokrep whips his fabulous satin cloak into the face of an adjacent creature and attempts an Intimidation check check against that creature's Will DC.
+    desc: "`pf2:2` (manipulate,move) **Requirements** King Merlokrep is adjacent to at least one enemy\n* * *\n\n**Effect** King Merlokrep whips his fabulous satin cloak into the face of an adjacent creature and attempts an Intimidation check check against that creature's Will DC.
 On a success, the creature is humiliated and distracted by the act and is [[Conditions/Off-Guard|Off-Guard]] until the end of King Merlokrep's next turn.
 King Merlokrep then Strides up to his Speed and gains a +2 circumstance bonus to AC against reactions triggered by this movement.
 He must end this movement in a space that isn't adjacent to any enemy."

   - name: "Signature Spells"
     desc: "  King Merlokrep can cast any of his signature spells (Fireball, Dispel Magic, and Magic Missile) as heightened versions freely."